Chart Color Schemes

 Population growth drivers in Mulgoa are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the population of the suburb of Mulgoa is estimated at around 2,155, reflecting an increase of 111 people since the 2021 Census.
-This growth represents a 5.4% increase from the previous count of 2,044 residents.
-The change is inferred from AreaSearch's estimation of the resident population at 2,099 following their examination of the ABS's latest ERP data release in June 2024 and an additional 17 validated new addresses since the Census date.
-This results in a population density ratio of 39 persons per square kilometer.
-Over the past decade, Mulgoa has demonstrated resilient growth patterns with a compound annual growth rate of 4.2%, outpacing the SA3 area.
-Natural growth contributed approximately 40.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.
+Mulgoa's population is estimated at around 2,155 as of Feb 2026.
+This reflects an increase from the 2021 Census figure of 2,044 people, a rise of 111 people (5.4%).
+The change was inferred from AreaSearch's resident population estimate of 2,099 in Jun 2024 and validation of 17 new addresses since the Census date.
+This results in a density ratio of 39 persons per square kilometer.
+Mulgoa's growth rate of 5.4% since the census is within 1.1 percentage points of its SA4 region's growth rate of 6.5%.
+Natural growth contributed approximately 40.0% of overall population gains during recent periods, with other drivers such as interstate and overseas migration also positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Exceptional growth is predicted over this period, placing Mulgoa in the top 10 percent of statistical areas analysed by AreaSearch.
-By 2041, the suburb is expected to grow by 2,717 persons, reflecting a gain of 130.0% in total over the 17 years.
+Projected demographic shifts indicate exceptional growth, placing Mulgoa in the top 10 percent of Australian statistical areas.
+By 2041, the suburb is expected to grow by 2,593 persons, reflecting a gain of 117.7% over the 17-year period.

 Frequently Asked Questions - Population